lachibal2/diagnosing-pink-eye-with-CNNs/README.md

 # Diagnosing Pink Eye using Convolutional Neural Networks
 Using Convolutional Neural Networks to diagnose conjunctivitis, or pink eye

-Please note, this repo is still a work-in-progress, and is in no way fully operational.

 **By: Lachi Balabanski**

 ## Table of Contents: